Privacy and Terms

 You may use the Services only in compliance with these Terms.
 You may use the Services only if you have the power to form a contract with us and are not barred under any applicable laws from doing so, including if you are too young to enter into a binding contract.
 The Services may continue to change over time as we refine and add more features.
 We may stop, suspend, or modify the Services at any time without prior notice to you (but recognising your work is important to you, please read the note below on access to your files in these circumstances).
 We may also remove any content from our Services at our discretion.

 Your Stuff & Your Privacy

-By using our Services, you may provide us with information, files, and folders via our products, services and otherwise (together, “your stuff”).
-You retain full ownership to your stuff.
-We don’t claim any ownership to it.
-These Terms do not grant us any rights to your stuff or intellectual property except for the limited rights that are needed to run the Services, as explained below.
+By using our Services, you may create or provide us with information, files, and folders via our products, services and otherwise (together, “your stuff”).
+We don’t claim any ownership of your stuff.
+These Terms only grant us rights to use your stuff to fulfill a request you've made and otherwise provide the Services, and as explained below.

 You are solely responsible for your conduct, the content of your stuff, and your communications with others while using the Services.
 For example, it’s your responsibility to ensure that you have the rights or permission needed to comply with these Terms.